-Upon successful completion of the signature assessments, the Teacher Education Exit Committee reviews the professional folder to ensure all requirements have been met.
-If all requirements have not been met, a Professional Folder Plan of Improvement will be instituted.
+Upon successful completion of the signature assessments, the Teacher Education Exit Committee reviews the professional folder to ensure all requirements are met.
+If all requirements are not met, a Professional Folder Plan of Improvement is instituted.
 Successful completion of the professional folder is a program completion and graduate requirement (Appendix F).

-Professional Folder Scoring Rubric
+Professional Folder Scoring Checklist